yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

     Customer applications can connect to managed instances and can query and update databases inside the virtual network, peered virtual network, or network connected by VPN or Azure ExpressRoute.
 This network must use an endpoint and a private IP address.

     To reduce some of the complexity of connecting to SQL MI, it is also possible to access SQL MI through a secure public endpoint.
 SQL MI has a dedicated public endpoint address, which is disabled by default.
 If enabled, the client-side outbound firewall and network security group rules limit outbound connectivity to this endpoint.
-It is recommended that traffic allowed to connect be limited to well-known IP addresses.
+It is recommended that the traffic allowed to connect be limited to well-known IP addresses.

 4. We do not want to be locked into a specific cloud vendor.
 Is it possible to use PaaS services for hosting our databases, and still have a valid exit strategy, or will this mean we should stick to using VMs in Azure for hosting our databases?

-    Yes, it is possible to use a PaaS database service, and still avoid vendor lock-in.
+    Yes, it is possible to use a PaaS database service and still avoid vendor lock-in.
 They could use [Transactional replication](https://docs.microsoft.com/azure/sql-database/replication-with-sql-database-managed-instance) to replicate data into remote SQL Server databases, including those in another cloud vendor's cloud.

 ## Customer quote (to be read back to the attendees at the end)